VKx74/VKs-False-Light-filter-for-Twitter/README.md

 Open Chrome and navigate to the Extensions page: chrome://extensions/

-3.Enable Developer Mode
+3. Enable Developer Mode
 In the top-right corner of the Extensions page, toggle on Developer Mode.

-4.Load the Unpacked Extension
+4. Load the Unpacked Extension

 Click on the Load unpacked button in the top-left corner.
 Select the folder where you downloaded or cloned the repository.